ckavili/mnist-fashion/README.md

 Training started without custom configuration.
 ```

-You can use OpenShift AI's Distributed Workload Metrics UI to verify the resource consumption of your running job.
+You can use OpenShift AI's Distributed Workload Metrics UI to see what is happening in your project.

 Alternatively, you can check Ray Dashboard to see the status as well.

 4) The job should take about 10-15 minutes.
 When you are done with it, please shut down the Ray Cluster to save some resources.
 Thank you! 🙏